simpsonlab/simpsonlab.github.io/_posts/2015-12-18-kdtree-mapping.md

-Because many levels are clustered near ~60-70pA, many dmers are quite close to each other, and choosing simply the closest d-point is unlikely to give a robust result.
+Because many levels are clustered near ~60-70pA, many dmers are quite close to each other, and choosing simply the closest $$d$$-point is unlikely to give a robust result.
 Examining all possible matches in the spatial index within some given radius reduces the noise somewhat, at a modest increase in compute time: